chewil/jekyll-now/_posts/2020-03-15-splunk-es-assets-and-inventory-getting-started.md

 tags: Splunk ES asset-inventory
 ---
 ## Background
 I have used and administered small scale Splunk deployments on and off for many years.
-It wasn’t until October 2017 when I had my first exposure to Splunk Enterprise Security after joining the SOC Team as a Senior SOC Engineer.
+It wasn’t until October 2017 when I had my first exposure to Splunk Enterprise Security when I joined the SOC Team as a Senior SOC Engineer.
 I was tasked to work with Professional Services_